-Are Scrambled Holograms the Future of Unhackable Encryption? - YaNoticias
+Are Scrambled Holograms the Future of Unhackable Encryption? - YANoticias

 1. How does optical encryption differ from traditional encryption methods?

-Optical encryption leverages the unpredictable behavior of light rather than mathematical algorithms, making it less susceptible to conventional hacking techniques.
+Optical encryption leverages the unpredictable behaviour of light rather than mathematical algorithms, making it less susceptible to conventional hacking techniques.

 2. What are the primary challenges facing the adoption of optical encryption in commercial applications?